Maybe Kim just needed a better doctor.

 TRATAMIENTO DE CELULAS MADRE - (This is how you will google the treatment if you want to schedule a facial while visiting Mexico).

-The plasma-rich facial treatment isn’t illegal of course, but it took so long to get names of the doctors they went to that I began to suspect it was underground.
-I would ask the question of where to go, there would be a pause in the conversation then, “Oh look!
+The plasma-rich facial treatment isn’t illegal of course, but it took so long to get names of the doctors my friends went to went to that I began to suspect it was underground.
+I would ask the question of where to go for the treatment, there would be a pause in the conversation then, “Oh look!
 There’s Isabel!”
 Or they'd faint.
 I finally extracted a referral from a stunning Polish girl in town who got a big laugh out of my conspiracy theory.

 When I went online to see what was involved in the procedure I was horrified.
 Women (most famously Kim Kardashian) with faces bloody from having their blood re-injected and paying $1,000 -$2,000 per treatment!
 For their own blood?

-Once I was seated in the patient chair of the general doctor who administered the therapy in Mazatlán (not an aesthetician) and told her what I’d read and the pictures I’d seen, she scoffed and said, “Those doctors must not be very good at it!”
+Once I was seated in the patient chair of the general doctor who administered the therapy in Mazatlán (not an aesthetician, a real doctor) and told her what I’d read and the pictures I’d seen.
+She scoffed and said, “Those doctors must not be very good at it!”

 In the three treatments I had, not a drop of blood was shed.
 Why should there be?
 The doctor takes a syringe of your own blood from your arm.
 The blood is then put into a centrifuge to separate the plasma from the platelets.
 She injects the plasma, not the platelets.
 Am I missing something here?